Ultimate Springfield Real Estate Investing Guide for 2026

 Springfield Real Estate Investing Market Overview

-The rate of population growth in Springfield has had a yearly average of throughout the most recent decade.
-The national average for the same period was with a state average of .
+The population growth rate in Springfield has had a yearly average of throughout the past ten years.
+In contrast, the annual indicator for the whole state averaged and the United States average was .

-The entire population growth rate for Springfield for the past ten-year cycle is , in contrast to for the state and for the nation.
+The overall population growth rate for Springfield for the most recent 10-year term is , in comparison to for the entire state and for the United States.

-At this time, the median home value in Springfield is .
-To compare, the median value in the nation is , and the median market value for the total state is .
+Looking at real property values in Springfield, the prevailing median home value in the market is .
+To compare, the median market value in the country is , and the median market value for the entire state is .

-When you consider the rental market in Springfield you’ll discover a gross median rent of , in contrast to the state median of , and the median gross rent at the national level of .
+If you consider the residential rental market in Springfield you'll find a gross median rent of , in comparison with the state median of , and the median gross rent at the national level of .

 Springfield Real Estate Investing Highlights